Abnormal faeces in dogs and cats

 • Increased amount of stool

 Diarrhoea is not a disease but a symptom of many different conditions, from minor illnesses to serious or even life-threatening diseases.
-It is not uncommon for dogs and cats, and there are many reasons why an animal might have it.
-Puppies, kittens, small dogs, and older animals are at risk of dehydration after a single episode of severe diarrhoea.
+It is not uncommon for dogs and cats, and there are many reasons why it may occur.
+While not uncommon, severe bouts of diarrhoea can put puppies, kittens, small dogs, and older animals at risk of dehydration.

 Acute diarrhoea

 When an episode of diarrhoea comes and goes within a day or two, it is referred to as acute.
-It often occurs after a change in diet, unusual motion such as long car trip or air travel, or as a response to anxiety or a stressful situation.
+It can often result from a change in diet, unusual motion such as long car trip or air travel, or as a response to anxiety or a stressful situation.

 Chronic diarrhoea

 When a dog or cat experiences diarrhoea on a regular basis over the course of two or more weeks, it is referred to as chronic.
-Chronic diarrhoea may indicate a number of potentially serious health issues, ranging from organ dysfunction to parasites to infection.
+Chronic diarrhoea can be the result of a number of potentially serious health issues, ranging from organ dysfunction to parasites to infection.

 What is constipation?